|This page was last updated on March 11, 2015.

 extracurricular activities such as intramural sports and musical groups, the state allows local school boards to decide whether

-However, it's somewhat unclear whether this bill would require districts to allow homeschoolers to participate, or whether
+Assembly bill A3678 would require districts to allow homeschoolers to participate in

 New York home educators are divided on this issue.
 Supporters of these kinds of bills say that they would increase opportunities

 for homeschoolers.
 Opponents say that this approach could easily lead to increased regulation of homeschoolers, because it would

 explicitly identify us as eligible recipients of government school services.
 The opponents believe that the government would